 Senior Loeb Scholars

 A recent initiative of Dean Mohsen Mostafavi, the Senior Loeb Scholars program invites prominent scholars and practitioners whose expertise is outside the normal disciplines of the school, for a short-term residency at the GSD.
 The central event is a major lecture, however the Scholars also connect with students across disciplines through more intimate and informal seminars and conversations.
 In addition they spend time with the current class of Loeb Fellows.
-Past Scholars have included sociologist Ulrich Beck, social anthropologist Arjun Appadurai and urban sociologist Richard Sennett.
-The 2013 Senior Loeb Scholars, Tod Williams and Billie Tsien, are architects whose practice gives particular attention to materials and materials research.
-Katherine Boo, and Sunil Khilnani, the 2014 Senior Loeb Scholars, will be in residence at the GSD from February 16 to the 23rd.
-Learn more
+The 2014 Scholars were Katherine Boo, journalist and author, and Sunil Khilnani, professor of international politics at King’s College, London.
+See all the Senior Loeb Scholars.

 Spring Study Tour

 For over 15 years the current class of Fellows has embarked on an international study tour to discover insights from practitioners and projects abroad.
 The earliest travel was to cities where a Loeb Fellow lived and could host the group, assisting with connections to local officials, university departments and local practitioners.
 In 2011, when Rahul Mehrotra became chair of urban planning and design, he encouraged the Fellowship to become imbedded in the culture of an option studio, to travel with the students to the site, engage with and mentor students and participate in midterm and final reviews.
 Since then Loeb classes have joined two studios to Mumbai and three studios to Mexico for a rich experience for both students and Fellows.
-See a photo essay of last year's tour to Mexico City and Celaya.
+Read 2014 Loeb Alexandra Lange's blog post about the tour to Mexico City and Celaya.
 In 2015 the Loeb class will travel with Rahul Mehrotra (professor and chair of urban design and planning) and his studio to Agra, India.

 Since 2001, the Lincoln Institute of Land Policy has chosen one of the newly selected Loebs to engage at the Lincoln Institute as a Lincoln/Loeb Fellow.
-Each spring the Lincoln/Loeb Fellow delivers a public lecture based on research he or she has completed during the Fellowship year or writes an article for publication in Land Lines magazine.
-This year’s Fellow is Helen Lochhead.
-Past Fellows have included Lynn Richards (LF ’13), Peter Park (LF ’12), Tim Stonor (LF ’11), Gil Kelley (LF ’10)
+Each spring the Lincoln/Loeb Fellow delivers a public lecture based on research he or she has completed during the Fellowship year and writes an article for publication in Land Lines magazine.
+The 2014-15 Fellow is Scott Campbell.
+Past Fellows have included Helen Lochhead (LF '14), Lynn Richards (LF ’13), Peter Park (LF ’12), Tim Stonor (LF ’11), Gil Kelley (LF ’10)

 Annual Loeb Lecture